EU bank bailout roulette awaits Monte dei Paschi investors

 In response to public outrage over taxpayer-funded bailouts and to reassure small depositors their funds were safe, the European Commission, which sets conditions banks must fulfil to qualify for state aid, in July updated its framework for bank bailouts for the seventh time in the crisis.

-Since the EU was notified of Monte dei Paschi's rescue before August 1, 2013, it will be considered under the previous version of the state aid guidelines.

-In any case, the EU Competition Authority's powers as de facto guardian of bailout consistency are limited - the framework lays out broad guidelines for imposing losses on shareholders, bondholders and large depositors, but exceptions can be made if the measures would do more harm than good.
+But the EU Competition Authority's powers as defacto guardian of bailout consistency are limited - the framework lays out broad guidelines for imposing losses on shareholders, bondholders and large depositors, but exceptions can be made if the measures would do more harm than good.

 NO CONSISTENCY